Caches

 Here are the global properties for all object stores.

-How many to evict at a time once a policy is triggered.
+How many objects can be evicted once a policy is triggered?
 The default is 1.

 The eviction policy to use.
 The available policies are: